tab10/PRTCNT/conduction/README.md

 run "mpirun -np X python mpi_run.py" with X the number of cores available. **80** cores seems good, or requesting 10 nodes **exclusively** since a standard node has 8 cores.

+Plotting analysis after simulation can be found in plots.py, with stand-alone definitions for individual plots.
+**ipython** can be used to run them.

 On OU's Schooner, add this line to your .profile:
 `module load OpenMPI mpi4py numpy matplotlib`. `#SBATCH -p 2650` gives a 10 core node, `#SBATCH -p 2670` gives a 12 core node